cboulay/SERF/INSTALL.md

 12. Edit ~/.profile and add the following lines.
     `export PATH=/usr/local/mysql/bin:$PATH`
     `export PATH=/usr/local/mysql/lib:$PATH`
-    `export LANG=en_US.UTF-8`
-    `export LC_ALL=en_US.UTF-8`
-    The first two lines are to make sure mysql-python works.
-The next two are to make sure spyder works.
 13. `source ~/.profile` or you may have to close and reopen terminal.
 14. `pip install mysql-python`
-15. Optional: `pip install spyder`  This is my preferred IDE for Python.

 ### On Windows